Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * Every index must have a name.
 The index name must have a length of at least two chars.
 Recommended are at least four chars.
 * Every index must contain at least one item referencing an entity field.
-* The length of all index fields must not be higher than `333`.
-The limit is `1000` bytes, while UTF-8 requires three bytes for each char.
+* The length of all index fields must not be higher than `191`.
+The limit is `767` bytes, while UTF-8 requires four bytes for each char.
 * Index names must be unique per entity.
 * Index item names must be unique per index.